I am notorious for my hot blood in our office – in fact, it’s a fifty/fifty split.

 Nothing warms you up like getting the blood flow going in your body.

 I have to say this: please take care for health and safety’s sake.

 One great way to kick-start the ticker is to go up and down the stairs a few times.

-You’ll probably want to put the fan on by the way you get back to your desk.
+You’ll probably want to put the fan on when you get back to your desk!

 Or, if you don’t feel like going up and down the stairs, give these deskercises a go.

 I love a good cup of coffee when I’m cold – it warms the soul from the inside.